Robotics-BUT/BPC-PRP/src/3_navigation/text/3_line_following.md

 Right Sensor (S2): Detects the line under the right side.

-Sensors usually output digital signals (1 for line detected, 0 for no line) or the analog signal (high voltage for line detected, low voltage for no line).
+Sensors usually output digital signals (1 for line detected, 0 for no line) or an analog signal (higher value for line detected, lower for no line), depending on the sensor type.

 ### Control Principles